Australia–Lithuania relations: Relations after 1991

 On 13 November 1997, as part of a significant expansion of Australian Honorary Consulates, Foreign Minister Alexander Downer announced the appointment of Italian-Australian businessman who had been resident in Lithuania since 1991, Salvatore Antonio Meschino, as Australia's first honorary consul in Vilnius, Lithuania.
-When the new government of Prime Minister John Howard cut the budget of the Department of Foreign Affairs and Trade in 1996–97, forcing the closure of the Embassy in Copenhagen, Denmark, in May 1997, accreditation for Denmark, Iceland, Latvia, and Lithuania, was transferred to the embassy in Sweden.
+When the new government of Prime Minister John Howard cut the budget of the Department of Foreign Affairs and Trade in 1996–97, forcing the closure of the embassy in Copenhagen, Denmark, in May 1997, accreditation for Denmark, Iceland, Latvia, and Lithuania, was transferred to the embassy in Sweden.
 In 2013, responsibility for relations with Lithuania was transferred to the Ambassador to Poland.

 In February 2021, the Lithuanian Government established a resident Embassy to Australia in Canberra, replacing the previous arrangement of non-resident ambassadors of Lithuania to Japan.
 In August 2021, the first resident ambassador of Lithuania to Australia, Darius Degutis, was appointed.
 He presented his credentials to the Governor-General of Australia on 30 November 2021.
 In February 2022, the Lithuanian Foreign Minister, Gabrielius Landsbergis, undertook an official visit to Australia and officially opened the new Lithuanian embassy.
+On 17–20 October 2023, the President of Lithuania, Gitanas Nausėda, undertook a state visit to Australia, including opening the Lithuania-Australia Business and Science Forum in Melbourne, and meeting with Governor-General David Hurley, Prime Minister Anthony Albanese, and the Premier of South Australia, Peter Malinauskas, who is of Lithuanian descent.